 When Cargill does something, it’s not thoughtless.
 Their traders are marked with the panties.
 As soon as a position is taken, it has entered the system, there are automatic stop-losses, and an army of risk managers who monitor the traders and evaluate the positions.

-(Even so… it doesn’t mean a trader cannot cut corners for margins and crush others when motivated).
+(Even so… it doesn’t traders cannot cut corners for margins and crush others when motivated).

 Simon is a certified Energy Risk Professional, “the gold standard of Energy Markets” as distinguished by the prestigious Global Association of Risk Professionals.